openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter_role.md

 * ### List all non-voided encounter roles.

-    Quickly filter encounter roles with given query parameters.Returns a `404 Not Found` status if encounter roles not exists.
+    Quickly filter encounter roles with given query parameters.
+Returns a `404 Not Found` status if encounter roles not exist.
-     If user not logged in to perform this action,a `401 Unauthorized` status returned.
+     If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ##### Query Parameters